josh-collinsworth/joco-gridsome/src/posts/new-site-new-theme-for-2018.md

 import Callout from '~/components/Callout' import SideNote from '~/components/SideNote'

-<SideNote>This site is no longer on WordPress, so the theme described here can't actually be seen anywhere.</SideNote>
+<SideNote>This site is no longer on WordPress, so the theme described here can't actually be seen anywhere, and the features described mostly aren't on this website any longer.</SideNote>

 It's been a goal of mine for a very long time to completely redesign my WordPress theme from scratch.
 Finally, that goal is a reality!